An0therMark/about/README.md

 It's a practical, production-like environment on limited resources — great for learning stability, networking, and automation.

-## Tech stacks that I am familiar with with and learning
+## Tech stacks that I am familiar with with
 - Proxmox VE
 - Docker
 - Traefik